Cap-go/website/content/blog/in-app-purchases-capacitor.md

 The SDK includes a simple method for facilitating purchases.
 The `purchase:package` takes a package from the fetched Offering and processes the transaction with the respective app store.

 The code sample below shows the process of purchasing a package and confirming it unlocks the "your\_entitlement\_id" content.
-More detail about the `purchase:package` method can be found in RevenueCat guide on [Making Purchases](https://www.revenuecat.com/docs/making-purchases).
+More details about the `purchase:package` method can be found in RevenueCat guide on [Making Purchases](https://www.revenuecat.com/docs/making-purchases).

 ```typescript
 const purchase = async (p: Package): Promise<PurchaserInfo | null> => {